-All you have to do is be creative and come up with something unique that will help you stand out from the rest of your friends who are trying to make money too.
+All you have to do is be creative and develop something unique that will help you stand out from the rest of your friends trying to make money.

 You should not be afraid to think outside the box because if you feel like other people, you are not making the most of your potential.

 I know many students who started their businesses selling clothing, designing websites, and more.

 This is another way how to make money as a student in Kenya.
 If your parents are not comfortable starting your own business, you can always do chores around the neighborhood to earn extra cash.

 You don’t have to start this immediately because it may be frowned upon if you are young, but you can start doing it once you are done with school.

 You can clean people’s houses, babysit children, and even cut their grass for extra cash.